 You can argue that the bleakness of of 2001s vision of humanity is simply Stanley Kubrick laying his customary cynicism on Arthur C. Clarkes woodenness of characterisation.
 On the other hand, the parts of 2001: A Space Odyssey that remain the most distinctively Clarkeian is its visionary transcendence.
 Arthur C. Clarkes work is rooted solidly in science.
 In an earlier era, you could imagine Clarke having been the equivalent of a Giotto or a Michelangelo, depicting the reach between man and the divine, but as a product of the twentieth century Clarke is instead a writer depicting the awe of the scientifically explainable universe.
 His work, despite his inherent atheism, is some of the most religious of all science-fiction.
 His books Childhoods End, Imperial Earth, The Songs of Distant Earth feature characters caught on the cusp of a transcendental breakthrough in consciousness; and Rendezvous with Rama, probably his single greatest work, reads like a walk through a single giant cathedral of technology.
 Even more directly, Clarke has written playful works like The Nine Billion Names of God (1953) and The Star (1955), which offer explanations of the universe that directly connect in a meeting place between religion and science.
 The rest of Stanley Kubricks work is not exactly noted for its religious mystery in this case, what made 2001: A Space Odyssey great seemed like a director with a stunning grasp of cinema connecting perfectly with one writers vision of the universe.

 What is especially notable about 2001: A Space Odyssey is the subsequent changes it wrought in science-fiction.
 Up until Star Wars, 2001: A Space Odyssey was the benchmark against which all other science-fiction films were measured.
 It was a demarcation line after which science-fiction was never the same again.
 Left behind was all of 1950s science-fiction, trembling at alien invaders and at most conducting tentative fear-ridden space operatic journeys to other worlds only to end in disaster or be turned back by unwelcoming aliens there.
 In its place we subsequently had science-fiction visions that sought after epic, transcendental states of mind and the universe works like Solaris (1972), Zardoz (1974), Phase IV (1974), tvs Space: 1999 (1975-7), The Man Who Fell to Earth (1976), Stalker (1979), The Black Hole (1979), Star Trek The Motion Picture (1979), Altered States (1980), Brainstorm (1983), Akira (1988), Mission to Mars (2000), The Fountain (2006), Enter the Void (2009), Beyond the Black Rainbow (2010) and Interstellar (2014).
-In the decade to come, other films would run with the 2001 look the likes of Colossus: The Forbin Project (1969), The Andromeda Strain (1971), THX 1138 (1971), The Terminal Man (1974), Rollerball (1975), Coma (1978) and Brave New World (tv, 1980) to create a vision of the future where technology had strangled humanity to the point that people had become like a disease blemishing science triumphants antiseptic perfection.
+In the decade to come, other films would run with the 2001 look the likes of Colossus: The Forbin Project (1969), The Andromeda Strain (1971), THX 1138 (1971), Chosen Survivors (1974), The Terminal Man (1974), Rollerball (1975), Coma (1978) and Brave New World (tv, 1980) to create a vision of the future where technology had strangled humanity to the point that people had become like a disease blemishing science triumphants antiseptic perfection.

 Stanley Kubricks other genre films are: the nuclear war black comedy Dr Strangelove; or How I Learned to Stop Worrying and Love the Bomb (1964); A Clockwork Orange (1971) about near future violence and brainwashing; the Stephen King haunted hotel adaptation The Shining (1980); and Steven Spielbergs A.I.
 (2001), adapted from a long-time Kubrick project following Kubricks death in 1999.
 Stanley Kubrick: A Life in Pictures (2001) is a fascinating documentary about Kubrick and his body of work.

 In the 1980s, where science-fiction became for the first time a mainstream publishing phenomenon, Arthur C. Clarke joined a number of other veteran science-fiction writers including Isaac Asimov, Robert Heinlein, Larry Niven and Harry Harrison in churning out commercially-driven sequels to his previous books.
 Amid this, Clarke produced three banal 2001 sequels 2010: Odyssey Two (1982), 2061: Odyssey Three (1988) and 3001: The Final Odyssey (1997).
 The first of these was filmed as 2010 (1984) by Peter Hyams and, although critically condemned for the impertinence of trying to be a sequel to 2001, is a fine film in its own right.
-Numerous Arthur C. Clarke projects have been considered for filming over the years Dolphin Island, A Fall of Moondust, with Childhoods End and Rendezvous with Rama (particularly the possibility of an adaptation from David Fincher) being the most persistent but the only other Clarke adaptations to have made it to the screen has been the passable tv movie Trapped in Space (1994) and the upcoming mini-series adaptation of Childhoods End (2015).
+Numerous Arthur C. Clarke projects have been considered for filming over the years Dolphin Island, A Fall of Moondust, with Childhoods End and Rendezvous with Rama (particularly the possibility of an adaptation from David Fincher) being the most persistent but the only other Clarke adaptations to have made it to the screen has been the passable tv movie Trapped in Space (1994) and the eventual, heavily disappointing tv mini-series adaptation of Childhoods End (2015).
 After 2001: A Space Odyssey, Arthur C. Clarkes popularity was such that he was made into the CBS co-host of the Apollo 11, 12 and 15 missions and of the tv series Arthur C. Clarkes Mysterious World (1980-2) dealing with the unexplained.

 2001: A Space Odyssey is parodied in Schlock (1973), The Big Bus (1976), Simon (1980), The Creature Wasnt Nice (1981), Airplane II: The Sequel/Flying High II: The Sequel (1982), Cannibal Women in the Avocado Jungle of Death (1989), National Lampoons Men in White (1998), 2001: A Space Travesty (2001), Charlie and the Chocolate Factory (2005), Be Kind Rewind (2008), Wall-E (2008) and Planet 51 (2009).